MuzzammilZekri/My-Portfolio/README.md

 # Hi, I'm Muzzammil! 👋

-I am a Property Researcher with a PhD in Property and a strong interest in using data, analytics, and technology to understand property markets, infrastructure, and public policy.
-This repository serves as my portfolio, where I showcase selected projects, research, data analysis, and technical work.
+I am a Property Researcher/Analysit with a PhD in Property and a strong interest in using data, analytics, and technology to understand property markets, infrastructure, and public policy.
+This repository serves as my portfolio, showcasing selected projects, research, data analysis, and technical work.

 Throughout my academic and professional experience, I have developed skills in data analysis, statistical modelling, machine learning, property market research, and data visualisation.
 I work with tools including Python, R, Excel, Tableau, SPSS, EViews, NVivo, and GIS